Pilou97/rock-n-rollup/doc/src/basics/transfer.md

 # Reading custom transfer message

-An internal input message can also be a `Transfer` message with a michelson payload.
+An internal input message can also be a `Transfer` message with a Michelson payload.
-Let's say you want to receive some bytes ticket, you can add the follow:
+Let's say you want to receive some bytes ticket:

 ```rust, noplayground
 # extern crate rock_n_rollup;